Women Truck Drivers File Class Action Charging Major Trucking Company with Gender Discrimination in Hiring and Training Practices

-The EEOC charge describes how our clients Kim Howard, Ashli Streeter, and a third woman driver applied for truck driver positions at Stevens Transport but were all denied jobs due to the company’s same-sex training policy and the lack of female trainers.
+The charge describes how Kim Howard, Ashli Streeter, and a third anonymous woman driver applied for truck driver positions at Stevens Transport from April to June 2023, but they were all denied jobs due to the company’s same-sex training policy and the lack of female trainers.
+When Ms. Howard and Ms. Streeter, who obtained their CDL licenses this spring, told Stevens they would be willing to train with a man, they were both told that was not possible.
+Stevens told the third woman driver that the company did not have a start date for her, placed her on a “wait list for female starts,” and then refused to respond to her inquiries about the job.
 The charge details how, despite Stevens advertising immediate openings for drivers, women who contacted the company were informed of a “freeze on hiring women” and a lengthy waitlist for women who wanted to start the required training.

-“Trucking companies think they’re helping women by only letting them train with women,” said Desiree Wood, President of REAL Women in Trucking, a non-profit that advocates for women truck drivers and one of the complainants in this action.
+“Trucking companies think they’re helping women by only letting them train with women,” said Desiree Wood, President of REAL Women in Trucking, a non-profit that advocates for women truck drivers.
 “That’s totally wrong.
 Women truck drivers want an equal opportunity to train, start their careers, and earn a decent living—just like male truck drivers!”